sampsyo/home/_drafts/toppicks14.md

 * ["Q100: The Architecture and Design of a Database Processing Unit,"][q100] by Lisa Wu, Andrea Lottarini, Timothy Paine, Martha Kim, and Kenneth Ross.

-  For demonstrating a workflow for designing domain-specific accelerators that emphasizes empiricism over intuition.
+  For demonstrating an accelerator design workflow that emphasizes empiricism over intuition.
 The end result is a paragon of thorough accelerator evaluation.

 [racelogic]: http://dl.acm.org/citation.cfm?id=2665747
 [q100]: http://dl.acm.org/citation.cfm?id=2541961